 9 customer reviews commented that the app lacks a way to view or compare data over long stretches of time, in order to see progress.
 One mentioned, “Some history display aka FitBit would be useful,” and another wrote, “Chart comparisons would be great or more details.”
 (Appendix)

 Solution: The trends page has graphs that compare hourly posture and daily posture, but it appears that customers may not be discovering the latter, or may still find it difficult to use for comparisons.
 Progress can also be tracked via other data like the duration of continuous good posture or the number of buzzes per hour, as suggested by a tester.

-Solution: Another, or many other more intuitive metrics for tracking posture could be introduced, such as a count of the total number of minutes of good posture, the longest string of continuous good posture, number of buzzes per hour, etc. This would give more motivation to those who are starting out and struggle with reaching the targeted 40% good posture in an hour, and it would also offer those who consistently exceed the target a way to quantify their achievements (providing a distinction between 40% and 99% of the hour).
+Solution: Another more intuitive metric for tracking posture could be introduced, such as a count of the total number of minutes of good posture, the longest string of continuous good posture, number of buzzes per hour, etc. This would give more motivation to those who are starting out and struggle with reaching the targeted 40% good posture in an hour, and it would also offer those who consistently exceed the target a way to quantify their achievements (distinguishing between 40% and 99% of the hour).

 Originally, the app used a hamburger menu with all of the miscellaneous app links inside it.